This article originally appeared in the Investment Advisor Association’s (IAA) February newsletter. Learn more about IAA here.

 - With knowledge of the required recordkeeping time periods in mind, establish and rigorously follow a clearly defined and compliant document management policy.
 Be aware of litigation holds, court orders, and other scenarios that may make it necessary to adjust the firm’s standard document management practices.

-“Advisers that permit the use of personally owned mobile devices for business purposes must adopt and implement policies and procedures addressing such use with respect to, for example, social media, instant messaging, texting, personal email, personal websites, and information security.”
+“Advisors that permit the use of personally owned mobile devices for business purposes must adopt and implement policies and procedures addressing such use with respect to, for example, social media, instant messaging, texting, personal email, personal websites, and information security.”

 - Provide periodic training and reminders to firm personnel on existing and enhanced policies and procedures related to the use of text messages and personal emails.
 Such training should highlight the risk of falling prey to ransomware, malware, keystroke loggers, business email compromises, and other security breaches.